l2beat/native-rollups/src/execute_precompile.md

         target_address=L1_ANCHOR_ADDRESS, # TBD: exact predeploy address + implementation.
 Also: does it even need to be a fixed address? data=l1_anchor # TBD: exact format
     )

-	# TODO: decide what to do things that are not valid on a rollup, e.g. blobs
 	block_output = apply_body(
 		block_env=block_env,
 		transactions=transactions,